 • What will happen if the intended parent or surrogate mother changes their decision?

-• What will happen if a miscarriage occurs in surrogacy?
+• What happens if a miscarriage occurs in surrogacy?

-• What will happen if the child born with congenital disabilities?
+• What will happen if a child is born with congenital disabilities?

-• In the above-mentioned cases who will take the responsibility of the child?
+• In the above-mentioned cases who will take the responsibility for the child?

 • Is the surrogate mother get payment in the above mention cases?